 The National Archives holds one of the largest collections in the world, containing over 11 million historical government and public records.
 From Domesday Book to the Leveson Enquiry, our records offer students a myriad of untapped research opportunities across a wide range of time periods and disciplines.

-Sessions include an introduction to using Discovery, our online catalogue, a tour of the archives, and a display of some of our iconic documents.
+Sessions include an introduction to using Discovery, our online catalogue, a behind-the-scenes tour of the archives, and a display of some of the documents in our collection.

 Students will also have the opportunity to identify, order, and view original documents for their research, guided by our record specialists.